Tips and ideas to start your urban homestead, a tiny farm in the backyard. Lack of land does not have to stop you from living your dream right now.

 “Wanting less is a better blessing than having more.” — Mary Ellen Edmunds

 - Become a minimalist.
-Go on a purge in your home, reduce the amount of clutter you have and free yourself from clutter and ‘things’.
+Go on a purge in your home, reduce the amount of clutter you have, and free yourself from clutter and ‘things’.
+When you start an urban homestead, living simply becomes more important than having the latest items.

 - Stay out of stores.
 We are a buy, buy, buy society and the reality is, we don’t need it.
 If you truly think about (and focus on) the essentials to sustain life, you will rarely need to go shopping at a store.